chrisayoub/AES/README.md

 + `rot_word` (Rotates the 32-bit key word)
 + `rcon` (Uses a defined constant for a XOR operation based on current round)

+#### Decryption

+The procedures that make up the inverse cipher algorithm:
++ `inv_sub_bytes`
++ `inv_shift_rows`
++ `inv_mix_cols`
++ `round_key`

+Like in encryption, most of the rounds involves each of these steps, but there are exceptions for the beginning and at the end.
+These steps are run for a certain number of rounds, based on the keysize.

+##### InvSubBytes

+SubBytes, but with a different S-Box matrix.

+##### InvShiftRows

+We simply shift the rows right instead of left circularly.

+##### InvMixCols

+We do a matrix multiplication by a different set of constants.
+The lookup tables posted to Piazza were super useful for this.

+##### RoundKey

+RoundKey functions the same as in encryption, but we simply choose a different index of key from within the generated schedule to apply to the matrix.
+This works because it is a XOR operation.